miejas/Macintosh-Portable-4-MB-Memory-Expansion/README.md

 ## In this repo
 You will find several items, but most importantly there is:
-* A Logisim .circ file that describes the address decoding and chip select logic
+* a Logisim .circ file that describes the address decoding and chip select logic
-* A KiCad project folder with the schematics and PCB
+* a KiCad project folder with the schematics and PCB
+* the original schematic for the Portable

 ## Logisim
 As mentioned, this file describes the address decoding and chip select logic.
 It is relatively simple, but I'll try to explain it here too.